 Calibration system that link profiling to the final calibration, using guesswork based iterative feedback loops cannot perform such DIP based calibrations.

 For more information on LightSpace CMS disc based DIP calibration see Ted's fantastic LightSpace CMS Calibration Disc at www.displaycalibrations.com.

 Open Profile Patch Sets

-Very uniquely, LightSpace CMS is not restricted to simple grid based patch-set for profiling, and users can define their own profiling sequences using any approach they choose, using the tools available at displaycalibrationtools.com, or the optimised patch sets available to download from Optimised Patch Sequences.
+Very uniquely, LightSpace CMS is not restricted to simple grid based patch-set for profiling, and users can define their own profiling sequences, or use the optimised patch sets available to download from Optimised Patch Sequences.

 Such sequences can give very high levels of final accuracy, with far smaller patch sets, so in far quicker time scales - ideal for users with slower probes, such as the X-Rite i1 Display Pro, again without the need to guess where patches should be positioned within volumetric space, with a high level of final granularity, far higher than that available via guesswork approach based calibration systems.

 Note: granularity is the ONLY 'value' to impact final calibration accuracy - using 10bit colour values vs. 8bit colour values has no impact on calibration accuracy - such assertions are pure marketing hype

 Using a patch sequence that covers the whole volumetric colour space with a high level of granularity means that the acquired data-set is capable of dealing with any issues that a given display may be suffering, including any non-linear display errors, white point and grey scale tracking errors, RGB crosstalk and separation errors, colour gamut errors, including poor display non-linearity, which other 3D LUT systems can fail badly with due to excessively poor volumetric measurement coverage (granularity).